Key Takeaways:

 DISC stands for Dominant, Influential, Stable, and Compliant characteristics.
 These are the terms used to differentiate the types of prospects.
 The technique enables you to assess how a person perceives the world around them and how to react to it.
 It helps in closing sales deals better.

 The most important benefit of DISC is that it meets the prospect at their level.
 It helps in understanding consumer psychology and reframe the sales pitch accordingly.
 For instance, you can use the same sales pitch for a dominant and stable profile.
-Through this technique, you will be able to understand customer better and sell more.
+Through this technique, you will be able to understand customers better and sell more.

 Every profile requires a certain attention to detail.
 With a dominant "red", you have to get to the point and be precise.
 With an influential "yellow", you have to be open and friendly while taking your time to talk.
 With a stable "green," you have to adapt to your pace and not rush towards closing a deal.
 Finally, with a conformist "blue", you have to be neat and rigorous, while paying extra attention to prospective needs.